CIP-RIU/datacheck/inst/doc/RN_1.2.0.md

 All function names that consist of several words now separate them with an underscore rather than the former mixture of dots and camelcase; e.g. is.oneOf becomes is_one_of.

 The link to the online demo has been removed since that server is being decommissioned.
-When the transition to the new server is being finalized the link will be available via the soruce server.
+When the transition to the new server is being finalized the link will be available via the source code download site below.

 Download & source code
 ========